trilitech/tezos-developer-docs/docs/unity.md

 title: Tezos Unity SDK
 authors: Tim McMackin
 last_update:
-  date: 4 November 2024
+  date: 21 November 2024
 ---

-The Tezos Unity SDK provides tools that let you access user wallets and Tezos in games and other Unity projects.
+The Tezos Unity SDK provides tools that let you access user wallets and blockchains in games and other Unity projects.
 You can use Tezos via the SDK to:

 - Use a player's Tezos account as their account for a game and their wallet as their way of logging in to the game